rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 There were a few comments that made me particularly happy.
 Even though I like to hear ideas for improvement, I also appreciate encouragement when I do things well.

 > Having taken a lot of education classes here, I think this course was possibly the only non-education class I've taken that feels like there was a lot of effort put into the actual teaching of this course and creation of a classroom culture and other things of the sort that typically aren't done in college classes.
-(Student 5)

 I have many colleagues who put as much or more effort into the design of their classes; I'm sorry that the student didn't encounter these courses.
 CSC-151 also benefits from years of effort by multiple faculty to consider these kinds issues.
 I spend more time on classroom culture than most, but the overall pedagogy comes from all of us.
 Nonetheless, I'm glad that our work on the class is working.

 > Thank you for being kind Sam.
 You genuienly made an incredible diffrence this semester, and please just know that the amount you care for students and their wellbeing does not go unoticed and makes a genuine diffrence in our lives.
 Your teaching was great, but it was this that truly made a diffrence this semester, and made it so much easier to work through the course and focus on learning without having to stress as much about having a bad day negativley impact your preformance on the whole semester and your future.
-(Student 11)

 Remember my earlier comment about what I want students to learn in my classes?
 "Be kind" is probably the most important thing.

 > Even though I had a lot of CS experience already, I'm really glad I took this course because it taught me a lot of skills not specifically related to programming that I've found really helpful, like teamwork and communication.
-(Student 9)

 I hope that the skills for working with others translate to other situations, too.
 As I've noted, I hope students learn more than the official "subject matter of the course".

 > I overall really enjoyed the class, and I think this class made me realize the rumors of it being a "really difficult weed out class" are completely wrong.
-(Student 15)

 I thought we'd eliminated that reputation.
 It's never been our goal to have a weed-out class.